weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 ###<a name="private-repo"></a>Configuring Access for a Private Registry

-If you want to configure `fluxd` to use a private registry, use the following stanza in the `.conf` file:
+To configure `fluxd` to use a private registry, use the following stanza in the `.conf` file:

 ```
 registry: